chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

   1. Find information about exoplanets
   2. Summarize key points
   3. Suggest next steps for research
-- AI generates responses purely from training data — no real data sources
+- AI generates responses purely from training data; no real data sources
-- No tools, no APIs, no external data — just prompt and response
+- No tools, no APIs, no external data, just prompt and response
 - Establishes the foundation that all subsequent HERMES versions build upon
 - Runs completely free with no API costs